vatesfr/xen-orchestra/installation.md

 ```
 WARNING: YAML is very strict with indentation: use spaces for it, not tabs.

-In this config file, you can also change default ports (80 and 443) for xo-server.
+In this config file, you can also change default ports (80 and 443) for XO-Server.

 You can try to start XO-Server to see if it works.
 You should have something like that:

 ```
 $ ./xo-server
 WebServer listening on 0.0.0.0:80
 [INFO] Default user: "admin@admin.net" with password "admin"
 ```